kroa38/RaspLogger/README.md

 Type : TCP
 Endpoint : mypi.duckdns.org:8086

-## Disable Power Managment inf WiFi
+## Disable Power Managment for WiFi

 Sometimes WiFi freeze on my raspberry and the after some search on web
 in found this solution.